rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 erlang client
 -------------
+bug fixes
+25502 fail reasonably when attempting to connect to a server that does not
+      speak AMQP 0-9-1

 enhancements
 25377 remove "there is no confirm handler" warnings 25503 don't allow client to negotiate frame sizes > 64Mb since it does not